 Where an agreement is made between family members or friends and is more of a domestic or social arrangement, then it is more likely that an intention to create legal relations will not be found.
 In these situations, it is important to make it clear, either expressly or otherwise, that the parties intend to enter into a legally binding arrangement.

-For example, offering a friend a ride in your car is not usually intended to create a legally binding relation, even if that friend offers to give you money for petrol.
+For example, offering a friend a ride in your car is not usually intended to create legally binding relations, even if that friend offers to give you money for petrol.
 However, if you wanted to create a legally binding arrangement that you will drive your friend to work everyday in exchange for your friend paying you $20 to go towards paying the running costs of your car, you should put the agreement in writing and expressly state that you both agree to create a legally binding arrangement.
 Further circumstances from which an objective intention to create legal relations could be inferred would be if an invoice or written receipt was provided upon service or payment.

 “Consideration” is the price paid for a promise made by one party to the other party.
 The price must be something of value, although it need not be money.
 Consideration may be a right, interest or benefit going to one party, or some forbearance, detriment or loss given, undertaken, tolerated or suffered by the other party.